 To register learners the Administration Contact should create a new Course Run via the Secure Portal.
-For full guidance on this process please refer to the Secure Portal Guidance.
+Learners must be registered to the units they are undertaking on the course run.
+For full guidance on this process refer to the Secure Portal Guidance.